newchea/my-wordpress-project--index.html/README.md

 # Chea’s Mind – WordPress Theme 🧠

 Welcome to my first GitHub-hosted WordPress theme project!
-This theme is designed for my personal blog: **Inside Chea’s Mind**, focused on creativity, ideas, music, and self-expression.
+This theme is designed for my personal blog: **Inside Chea’s Mind**, focused on creativity, music, tech, and self-expression.

 ---